Securing With Zero Trust

 7. Automation and Orchestration: Employ automation to enforce policies, respond to security incidents, and streamline security operations, reducing the potential for human error.

-8. Education and Training: This section may not be displayed in the diagram, but it is a fundamental component of a well-organized Cybersecurity framework.
+8. Education and Training: This section may not be displayed in the diagram, but it is a fundamental component of a well-organized CyberSecurity framework.
 Remembering that our most vulnerable assets are our employees with privilege access.
 Taking the time to train and educate our workforce is or should be a primary concern for any organization.

 These seven pillars collectively sustain the core principles of a Zero Trust security model.
 By adhering to these principles, organizations can establish a holistic and adaptive security posture that minimizes risk and fortifies their defenses against modern cyber threats.